efrecon/withstander/README.md

 # Withstander

-[withstander] is a docker container for improved stability and restraining containers from running amok and using too many resources.
+[withstander] is a docker container for improved stability.
+It can be used to restrain containers from running amok and using too many resources.
 This is to be used on top of Docker builtin capabilities for e.g. constraining [resources] for particular containers, and builds upon the idea that a container that is using too many resources is probably not healthy and should be taken acted upon.

   [withstander]: https://hub.docker.com/r/efrecon/withstander/
   [resources]: https://docs.docker.com/config/containers/resource_constraints/